Toledo, Oregon

-Toledo is a city located on the Yaquina River and along U.S. Route 20 in Lincoln County, in the U.S. state of Oregon.
-The population was 3,465 at the 2010 census.
-The city was a 2009 All-America City Award finalist.
+Toledo /toLIdou/ is a city located on the Yaquina River and along U.S. Route 20 in Lincoln County, in the U.S. state of Oregon.
+The population was 3,546 at the 2020 census.

 History

 European-American settlement in Toledo began in 1866, when John Graham, his son Joseph, and William Mackey, claimed land made available by the Homestead Act of 1862.
 The site was called "Graham's Landing" until a post office was established two years later.
 Joseph D. Graham, John's son, named the post office for Toledo, Ohio, because he was homesick.
 William Mackey was the first postmaster.

 Toledo was made the county seat of the newly established Lincoln County in 1893.
 The city incorporated in 1893 and reincorporated in 1905.
 Charles Barton Crosno served as the first mayor.
 The county seat moved from Toledo to Newport in 1953.
+To make matters worse, an improved U.S. Route 20 bypassed the city, (Special routes of U.S. Route 20) and as a result, many businesses relocated to Newport.

-In 1918, the Port of Toledo leased land to the Spruce Production Division for a sawmill to cut airplane frames for World War I. However, before production began, the war ended.
-C. D. Johnson and associates then bought the mill and related equipment, which by 1923 processed logs shipped to Toledo by rail.
-Georgia-Pacific acquired the operation in 1951 and turned it into a pulp mill.
+In 1918, the Port of Toledo leased land to the Spruce Production Division for a sawmill to cut airplane frames for World War I. However, before production began at the site, the war ended.
+C. D. Johnson and associates formed a subsidiary, Pacific Spruce Corporation, which in 1920 bought the mill and related equipment, which by 1922 processed logs shipped to Toledo by rail and logs floated down the Yaquina River from nearby Lincoln County Logging camps.
+Georgia-Pacific acquired the operation in 1952 and turned it into a pulp mill by 1957.

 In 1925, the Pacific Spruce Corporation decided to hire Japanese contract labor to sort lumber in its Toledo sawmill.
 Managers informed local employees that only the Japanese would work the graveyard shift.
 The sawmill employees did not object, but local businessmen opposed bringing Japanese workers into the community.
 Two days after the Japanese arrived, a mob forced a Japanese labor crew to leave town.
 A year later, Tamakichi Ogura filed a lawsuit in the United States District Court alleging that nine individuals had violated his civil rights by assaulting him, stealing his property, and forcibly removing him from the Toledo community.
 After a nine-day trial, the jury unanimously agreed with Ogura and awarded him $2,500 in damages plus court costs.
 A book was written about this called The Toledo Incident of 1925.

+Between 1927 and 1944, the Creamery Package Manufacturing Company, based in Chicago, operated a substantial sawmill and stock cooperage in Toledo.
+This mill was dedicated to producing butter tub stock, churning out up to two million spruce butter tubs annually.
+The butter was shipped in 63 pound tubs as knockdown kits via rail to three Midwestern factories for regional assembly and distribution.

+The city was a 2009 All-America City Award finalist.